 Start by following steps 1 and 2 above.

 Assign the control panel user to your path.
 In this example, the field director will assign Madison to the yard sign path.

 Go to People > Path picker > and click Edit next to the appropriate path.

 2. At [Path name] > Settings, select the correct staffer from the “Assign path to” dropdown menu.

 3. Click Save path.

-> Any profile on the Become a donor path will have Madison as the point person for the path.
+Any profile that is then added to the Become a donor path will have Madison as the point person for the path.

-> All profiles on the Become a donor path will be visible to Madison.
+All profiles that are subsequently added to the Become a donor path will be visible to Madison.

-> As Madison abandons or completes paths for the supporters they will be removed from the number of profiles assigned to her.
+As Madison abandons or completes paths for the supporters they will be removed from the number of profiles assigned to her.